Ongoing transportation issues prompt Seattle Schools to propose new start times

 However, the savings won’t make a huge dent in the district’s more than $1 billion budget, said Vivian van Gelder, advocacy and policy manager for Southeast Seattle Education Coalition.

-First Student has been a longtime transportation provider with the district, and currently has a $40 million contract with the bus company.
+First Student has been a longtime transportation provider with the district, which currently has a $40 million contract with the bus company.
 But in February, Seattle abruptly canceled First Student’s bid to renew a contract one week after a state investigation revealed more than 600 safety violations by the company.

 In the 2017-18 school year, Seattle changed its bell schedule from three start times to two so teens could come to school later — as recommended by the American Academy of Pediatrics.
 At the time board members called the vote a historic moment that would lead to a trend of later start times for high school students, which has been backed by sleep scientists and teachers.